Beith Parish Churches

 The Beith High Church was built in 1807 and extended in 1885.
 Gothic T-plan kirk dominated by the tall five-stage tower.
 Stained glass by Gordon Webster.
 Harrison & Harrison pipe organ 1885.
 The High Church is a category B listed building.

 The Beith Trinity Church was built in 1883, designed by architect Robert Baldie.
 The chief external feature is a graceful octagonal tower.
 Interior destroyed by fire 1917, rebuilt 1926.
 Gothic style, with rectangular nave, Gothic arched chancel and one transept on the east side.
 Stained glass by John C Hall & Co.
 Organ 1937 by Hill, Norman & Beard.
 Trinity Church is a category C listed building.

 The archives of Beith Church are maintained by the Archives of the University of Glasgow (GUAS).

+In November 2023, a noise complaint against the modern electric church bell resulted in the bells being silenced during nighttime hours.